Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 17. Pay With Cash

-Like one-click-to-buy, tap-to-pay is so frictionless it doesn’t even feel like you’re spending money.
+Like one-click-to-buy, tap-to-pay is so frictionless that it doesn’t even feel like you’re spending money.
 And that’s a bad thing.
 It’s too easy to spend money you don’t have.

 On the other hand, if you ONLY pay for splurges with cash, you can’t spend more than you have in your wallet.